jonglezb/pycal2org/README.md

 It also supports recurring events, with proper handling of excluded dates and so on (using the excellent `dateutil.rrule` library).

-Note that, by default, all times are converted to the local (system) timezone, because org-mode has no support for specifying the timezone.
-You can override the output timezone using the --tz option.

 ## Install

 pycal2org should support both Python3 (tested) and Python2 (untested).